Duchess Maria Antonia of Bavaria: Regency

 She left Dresden during the Seven Years' War and took refuge in Prague and Munich, but returned at her husband’s accession to the throne in 1763.
 He died ten weeks later, and their son Frederick Augustus succeeded him.
 Her son being a minor, she served as joint regent with her brother-in-law Franz Xavier until her son reached legal majority in 1768.
-During her regency, she opposed her co-regent's act to give up her son's claim on the Polish throne in 1765.
+During her regency, she opposed her co-regent's act to give up her son's claim to the throne of Poland in 1765.
 She also founded a textile factory in 1763 and a brewery in 1766.

 Musical training and composition

 While in Munich, Maria Antonia studied music with renowned opera composers Giovanni Battista Ferrandini and Giovanni Porta.
 After moving to Dresden she continued her studies with Giovanni Alberto Ristori, Nicola Porpora and Johann Adolph Hasse.
 Indeed, opera played a major part throughout Maria Antonia’s life.
 The court of Munich celebrated her birth with a performance of the opera Amadis de Grecia by Pietro Torri.
 Her betrothal to Friedrich Christian was likewise celebrated with opera performances, including Hasse’s La Spartana generosa, sets by Bibiena, and Gluck’s opera Le nozze d’Ercole e d’Ebe.
 Shortly after moving to Dresden, she penned the libretto for Hasse’s oratorio, La conversione di Sant’Agostino (1750), in addition to her composing work.
 Her own compositional style shows a strong affinity for that of Hasse, especially his conception of opera seria.
 She also performed actively as a singer and keyboard player in court performances, including leading roles in both of her operas.
 In addition to her two operas, a number of arias, a pastorale, intermezzos, meditations and motets are attributed to her.